cjekel/piecewise_linear_fit_py/README.rst

 Changelog
 =========

+-  2018/10/03 Add example of bare minimum model persistance to predict for new data (see examples/model\_persistence\_prediction.py).
+Bug fix in predict function for custom parameters.
+Add new test function to check that predict works with custom parameters.
 -  2018/08/11 New function which calculates the predication variance for given array of x locations.
 The predication variance is the squared version of the standard error (not to be confused with the standard